-The company makes estimates and assumptions concerning the future.
+The company makes judgements concerning the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
 The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are addressed below: